malithsen/playmyway/README.md

 * Limit access to admin view (password maybe?)

 ###### Backend
-* Sort songs by votes.
-If multiple songs have the same votes, song last voted should be the last
+* ~~Sort songs by votes.
+If multiple songs have the same votes, song last voted should be the last~~
 * Change songs directory, better if we can add multiple directories and individual songs.
-* Automatically move to the next song the playlist once the current one is over.
+* ~~Automatically move to the next song in the playlist once the current one is over.~~

 ##### Not so immediately
 Well let's save that for later :P